Royal Rumble (2001): Main event matches

+"Stone Cold" Steve Austin won the 2001 Royal Rumble match, which was his record-setting third Rumble win, after his back-to-back wins in 1997 and 1998.

 No. 8, Al Snow came out before the clock went off and attacked Raven.
 He tried to get in the ring, but the referees stopped him until the buzzer went off.
 Kane would then dominate the match, eliminating all of the wrestlers who came between No. 7 to 11.
 The Honky Tonk Man (who had not appeared in the WWF since the 1998 Royal Rumble) came in at No. 12 and started singing his entrance theme "Cool, Cocky, Bad", only to be greeted by a guitar shot to the head by Kane and eliminated immediately after.
 The Rock entered at No. 13 and started brawling with Kane.
 The ring began to fill up in the next few minutes, and the tide turned when Big Show made his return from months of inactivity, entering at No. 23.
 He eliminated Test and K-Kwik, then proceeded to chokeslam everyone else.
 When he got to The Rock, Big Show received a low blow and was clotheslined over the top rope by The Rock.
 As Crash Holly made his way to the ring at No. 24, an irate Big Show dragged The Rock under the bottom rope and chokeslammed him through the broadcast table.
 Just when the other wrestlers worked together in trying to eliminate Kane, The Undertaker made his arrival at No. 25 and saved Kane, and both of them eliminated everyone in the ring except The Rock (who was still unconscious due to Big Show's assault on him).
 Scotty 2 Hotty entered the ring at No. 26 and was quickly beaten up and eliminated by both Kane and The Undertaker.
-Stone Cold Steve Austin entered at No. 27, but before he could enter the ring, he was assaulted and bloodied by Triple H who retaliated against Austin for costing him the match with Kurt Angle earlier.
+"Stone Cold" Steve Austin entered at No. 27, but before he could enter the ring, he was assaulted and bloodied by Triple H who retaliated against Austin for costing him the match with Kurt Angle earlier.
 The Rock rolled back into the ring and battled with both The Undertaker and Kane.
 Billy Gunn, Haku (who was a surprise entrant after making his return from WCW) and Rikishi made up the last 3 entrants.
 Austin would actually be the last wrestler to enter the ring as he had just recovered and was coming to the ring at the same time as Rikishi, the 30th entrant.